 I assume you’re a woman and you already know how much of a hassle getting your period can be.
 Hot date?
-Better not wear those pants in case your “friend” (or “aunt”) shows up.
+Better not wear those white fancy pants in case your “friend” (or “aunt”) shows up.
 Want to be intimate with your significant other?
-Put on the breaks because here comes the red firetruck.
+Put on the brakes because here comes the red firetruck.
 For those of you who find it a hassle to stock up on tampons and Midol every month, here are a few options for skipping, lessening, and stopping your menstrual cycle.
 This will make your life a little easier!

 Is Stopping My Period Safe?